Family fun at Wimpole

 Our restaurants and cafes serve hot and cold food, delicious bakes and treats, hot drinks and ice creams and the Farm Cafe is particularly popular with families.
 There are picnic and toilet facilities very close by and a play area for our younger visitors.

-At the stable block there is also a small cafe, a book shop, and a toy shop if you would like a different sort of treat or memento from your visit.
-At weekends families enjoy watching our volunteer spinning wool from our sheep into hats using a traditional spinning wheel.
+At the stable block there is a book shop, and a toy shop if you would like a different sort of treat or memento from your visit.
+(Stable cafe temporarily closed for refurbishment)

 Facilities for children